openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 │   └── descriptor.json
 └── lib - All libraries required by the component
 └── libComponentName.jar - Compiled component library
-└── logback.xml - Logging configuration file
 ```

 Once built, components should be packaged into a .tar.gz containing the contents of the directory shown above.

 ## Logging

-It is recommended to use [slf4j](http://www.slf4j.org/) with [logback](http://logback.qos.ch/) for OpenMPF Java Component logging.
+It is recommended to use [slf4j](http://www.slf4j.org/) with [log4j2](https://logging.apache.org/log4j/2.x/) for OpenMPF Java Component logging.
 Multiple instances of the same component can log to the same file.
 Logging content can span multiple lines.

 Log files should be output to:
 `${MPF_LOG_PATH}/${THIS_MPF_NODE}/log/<componentName>.log`